 The Bottom Line

 You've probably seen the Samsung DualView TL225 camera in TV commercials recently.
-It's not often camera manufacturers highlight a single camera model with a TV campaign, especially a point and shoot camera, but Samsung has good reason to promote this model.
+It's not often camera manufacturers highlight a single camera model with a TV campaign, especially a point and shoot camera, but I found during my Samsung DualView TL225 review that the company has good reason to promote this model.

 You don't need to ready my DualView TL225 review to realize the "wow" factor of this camera, thanks to its two LCD screens.
 However, what my review does show is that the DualView TL225 both looks great and performs really well.
-The MSRP of $350 is a little high for a beginner camera, but for those who want the latest "wow" camera, the DualView TL225 is it.
+The MSRP of $350 is a little high for a beginner camera, but for those who want the latest "wow" camera, my Samsung DualView TL225 reviews shows that this is it.

 - The DualView TL225's "wow" factor is off the charts with two LCDs